SRD-Archive/srd-archive/Heroic Cairn 2E/Rook - Heroic Cairn 2E.md

 7. **Salvation Grace (repeatable):** Once per day you heal 1d6 ability damage.
 You became Deprived until you take the time to mediate, pray or sleep.
-8. **Wild Shape:** You can shape-shift into any animal, gaining all of its physical attributes.
+8. **Wild Shape (repeatable):** You can shape-shift into any animal, gaining all of its physical attributes.
 You may still cast spells while in your animal form.
+The type of creature you can turn into depends on how many times you've taken the Wild Shape feat.
+Once: Medium sized land animals (snake, wolves).
+Twice: Large sized land or water animals (bear, crocadile).
+Three times: Large sized land, water, or flying animals (giant eagle, regular eagle).
+Four times: Elementals (air, earth, fire, wind).
 Shape-shifting costs 1 Fatigue.
 Taking **critical damage** causes you to revert back to your human form.
+9. **Wild Empathy:** You can communicate with animals.

 ## Rogue Feats